-Rotation Placement of a trainee within or across a service unit for a fixed period for the purposes of training.
+Rotation Placement of a trainee with a service for a fixed period for the purposes of rotation.

-Rotation Supervisor A consultant who oversees a trainee's learning, teaching and assessment within a rotation.
+Rotation Supervisor A supervisor who oversees trainee teaching, learning and assessment on a workplace components of a Training Program.

-Setting A separately constituted health service that is accountable for the coordination and delivery of physician workplace training for one or more mentoring and feedback, utilising communities and personal networks and other collaborative and cooperative actions.
+Setting A separately constituted health service that coordinates and delivers the coaching, mentoring and feedback, utilising communities and personal networks and other collaborative and cooperative actions.
+Also known as exposure.